jevad/NLTKinstallForNlpClass/README.md

-# Setting up Python and NLTK on Windows for the NLP Class
+# Suggestions for Setting up Python and NLTK on Windows for the NLP Class

 ##### Table of Contents
 [Audience](#audience)